AP-Skill-Development-Corporation/Crud/CRUD.md

 * The view functions are our actual CRUD operations in Django.
 Now, we are editing views.py in app folder

 ###### Read Opearation :
 This function is performing Read Operation.
-In this function, we simply retrieve all the objects in the book table.
-Those objects are then passed to the corresponding template.
+In this function, we simply retrieve all the objects in the crud table .

 **`views.py`**
 ```python